anchor: your all-in-one internship hub

 Lo-Fi Prototypes

-• For the Group Sessions, I designed an interactive interface to allow users to easily explore, learn more about, and register for small group mentoring sessions.
-The design incorporates filters to help students find sessions tailored to their academic, skill-building, or networking goals.
+Group Sessions: I created an interactive flow so users could easily explore, learn about, and sign up for small mentoring sessions.
+Filters helped students find sessions that matched their goals—whether academic, skill-building, or networking.

-💡 Simplicity and Flow: By prioritizing Nielsen Norman’s principles of visibility and consistency, we created a straightforward navigation flow with clearly defined pathways for user actions.
+Simplicity and Flow: By following Nielsen Norman’s principles of visibility and consistency, I designed intuitive, clear navigation with defined pathways to guide users through each action.

 DESIGN